 The phrase ‘how much does a horse cost’ is like asking how long a piece of string is — and everyone has an opinion on how much you should pay.
 There’s people who won’t pay more than a few hundred pounds, and those who will happily empty their bank account to fund their next competition horse.
-So, to help clear up what horses for sale are worth at the moment, we spoke to several producers and sellers for their take on the situation.
+And of course, the purchase price is just the start of what it costs to own a horse with ongoing bills likely to significantly outweigh the initial outlay.
+But, to help clear up what horses for sale are worth at the moment, we spoke to several producers and sellers for their take on the situation.

 Natalia Thorpe of NT Equine explains how horse prices have changed during the past decade: “When I started selling 15 years ago, the average but sweet riding club all-rounder was about £4,500.
 But with inflation and the rising costs of keeping a horse, it should be considerably more now.